-When Emergency or Urgent care is received outside the United States and its territories (worldwide coverage) you will be responsible for \$110 per incident.
-Network Health Plus will pay the remaining cost per incident, up to the maximum \$100,000 every year.
+When receiving emergency or urgently needed services outside the United States and its territories (worldwide coverage) you will be responsible for \$125 per incident.
+Please note, once you transfer out of the emergency department, Network Health will no longer pay for services, including if you remain inpatient in a hospital.
+Network Health Armor (PPO) will pay the remaining cost per incident up to the maximum \$100,000 every year.
+For example, if you require urgent care services that span two calendar years (December to January) the maximum covered amount is \$100,000.
 Some facilities may bill Network Health directly, and this is the preferred method, using U.S. dollars.
 Other facilities may require you to pay the full cost of your care, and you will need to ask us to reimburse you for your costs.
-In this situation, you will be required to provide documents that may include a copy of the bill, proof of payment and Englishlanguage medical records (charges should be converted to U.S. dollars) for reimbursement up to the maximum of \$100,000.
+In this situation, you will be required to provide documents that may include a copy of the bill, proof of payment and English-language medical records (charges should be converted to U.S. dollars) for reimbursement up to the maximum of \$100,000.
 Prescription drugs are not covered.